post

 Editor-in-Chief, Foreign Policy

 Ravi Agrawal is the editor in chief of Foreign Policy.
 He is also the host of FP Live, the magazine's video channel and podcast, on which he regularly interviews world leaders and policymakers.
 Before joining FP in 2018, Agrawal worked at CNN for more than a decade in full-time roles spanning three continents, including as the network’s New Delhi bureau chief and correspondent.
+He has shared a Peabody Award and three Emmy nominations for his work as a TV producer, and his writing for FP was part of a series nominated for a 2020 National Magazine Award for columns and commentary.
 Agrawal is the author of India Connected: How the Smartphone Is Transforming the World’s Largest Democracy.
 He is a graduate of Harvard University.

 arrow